brainstreaminfo/ProductQuickView/README.md

 * **Increased Conversion Rates:**  By allowing customers to quickly view product details and add them to the cart, this extension streamlines the shopping process.
 * **Add to Cart:**  The ability to add the product directly to the cart from the modal without navigating away from the page.
 * **Integration Compatibility:** Seamlessly integrate with existing e-commerce platforms for smooth operation and enhanced functionality.
-* **Promotional Tools:** Utilize gift cards as part of promotional campaigns, driving sales and customer engagement.
 * **Multilingual Support:** The extension will function across 19 different languages, which are currently supported by Bagisto.
-* **Version Compatible:** The extension is compatible with both Bagisto version 2.0.0 and the latest version 2.2.2.
-You can find these versions listed under the Tags [Tags](https://github.com/brainstreaminfo/bagistogiftcard/tags).

 # Requirements:
 * Bagisto: v2.0.0, v2.2.2